SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/best-practices-search.md

 ## Pin searches with long time ranges

 A query with a longer time range can run past the default time window for Sumo Logic.
-To protect against an interruption in a query with a significant time range, [pin it] (../../../01Start-Here/Library/Pinned-Searches.md).
+To protect against an interruption in a query with a significant time range, [pin it](../../../get-started/library/search-the-library.md#pinned-searches).
 A pinned search can run in the background for up to 24 hours.